Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Hubbard recorded nine rushing yards in his lone career matchup against the Buccaneers, 34.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the Buccaneers, Hubbard put up nine rushing yards, 34.5 fewer yards than his over/under in Sunday's game.

 - Hubbard did not have a touchdown run in that outing against the Buccaneers.